swcarpentry/python-novice-gapminder/_extras/design.md

 ### Summative Assessment

-*   Midpoint: plot bar chart showing average GDP per continent
+*   Midpoint: plot a bar chart showing the average GDP per continent from the data.
-*   Final: debug and extend a short multi-function program to handle data laid out differently
+*   Final: given a two-page analysis program made up of five functions:
+    1. Modify the input function to read data that is laid out differently (but is still tabular).
+    2. Find and fix a bug in the analysis routine (off-by-one error).
+    3. Add an option to create a plot instead of dumping results as CSV.

 ### Essential Questions